zonemaster/zonemaster/docs/specifications/tests/Methods.md

    1. The zone returning NXDOMAIN or NODATA is defined to be the parent zone.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.
-      1. If any server returns a redirect (delegation) directly to the *Child Zone* then go back to step 4 with the found delegation.
+      1. If any server returns a referral (delegation) directly to the *Child Zone* then go back to step 4 with the found delegation.
    3. If *Test Type* is "normal test" then return the following from the
       method: